nihilisticneuralnet/HinDiffusionLM/README.md

 # HinDiffusionLM: Diffusion Language Model for Hindi Language

 Turning BERT-based model into an instruct-tuned LLADA-style Diffusion LLM on Hindi instruction data using a masked language modeling approach with diffusion-style generation.
-The model learns to iteratively denoise masked tokens to generate coherent responses in Hindi (trained on Kaggle GPU T4*2).
+The model learns to iteratively denoise masked tokens to generate coherent responses in Hindi.

 ## LLaDA overview